libogonek/ogonek/reference/text.markdown

 {% highlight cpp %}
 template <typename CodePointSequence, typename Validation>
-text(CodePointSequence&& range, Validation validation);
+text(CodePointSequence&& sequence, Validation validation);
 {% endhighlight %}

 *Requires*: `CodePointSequence` is a code point sequence, and `validation` is a validation strategy object.

-*Effects*: Initialises an instance of `text` by encoding the code points from `that` into the underlying storage according to `EncodingForm`.
+*Effects*: initialises an instance of `text` by encoding the code points from `that` into the underlying storage according to `EncodingForm`.

 *Validation*: invalid sequences are treated according to `validation`.